• Skip to primary navigation

 For this recipe I've gone with red bell peppers and zucchini as I think they taste really good together.

 Chives - I just love the oniony taste they bring to this savoury muffin recipe without being overpowering.
+You could substitute for finely chopped green onion.

 Vegan cheese - Totally optional, but like the nutritional yeast it creates a really lovely cheesy flavour in this recipe.
-A vegan cheddar works well here.
+A vegan cheddar cheese works well here.

 FLAVOUR COMBINATIONS